 Solution: The “Gross-Up” Clause

-Tenants in this situation can protect themselves with a “gross-up” clause in their lease.
+Tenants in this situation can protect themselves by requesting a “gross-up” clause in their lease.

 A gross-up clause limits your exposure to escalating variable expenses.
 It retrofits base year expenses to reflect a more fully occupied building.